jeff-hykin/survivor_buddy/readme.md

             - You're probably going to get a "WARNING" page that looks [like this](https://github.com/jeff-hykin/survivor_buddy/blob/master/documentation/first_error.jpg)
                 - click "more details" (it should look [like this](https://github.com/jeff-hykin/survivor_buddy/blob/master/documentation/first_error_bypass.jpg))
                 - then click "explore anyways" to get to the site
-            - Try switching the camera toggle
-                - you'll probably see another message (right side of the screen) that says something about being unable to connect to the socket
+            - The view should now look something [like this](https://github.com/jeff-hykin/survivor_buddy/blob/master/documentation/intial_screen.png)
-                - Click on the URL in the log
+            - Try switching the camera toggle, and follow the instructions in the log
-                - You'll get the "WARNING" page again
-                - Click details -> explore anyways again
-                - then refresh the page
-            - Now that both sites are approved, you should be able to
-        - click the "Connect to ROSbridge Server"
+            - Now that both sites are approved, you should be able to click the "Connect to ROSbridge Server"
-        - if success, toggle the camera switch to the "on" position
-    5. start rviz `run/3_move_it`
+    5. In a third terminal start rviz `run/3_move_it`
-    6. run the python code `. ./.env && python ./main/python/main.py --example_arg 'Im an example'`
+    6. In a fourth terminal run the python code.
+Either `run/4_python` or run `. ./.env && python ./main/python/main.py`
-    7. Hopefully when your python code performs robot actions, you can see it executed on Rviz
+    7. The default python code should print out stuff about the incoming audio/video data
+    8. If you edit the python code (the "when_video_chunk_received" and "when_audio_chunk_received" in `main/python/main.py`), you should be able to use `Robot.move_towards_positions()` to make the robot in rviz move around.
-- Deploy to the robot
+- Deploy to the physical robot
-    1. the start is similar to the previous instructions:
-        1. start the camera server `run/1_camera_server`
-            - It will print out the **camera's URL**
-        2. start the ros bridge server `run/2_ros_bridge_server`
-        3. get a device with a camera
-            - The "device" can be a phone, another labtop, or even the same laptop (the laptop that is running the server)
-            - Just make sure the device is on the same wifi as the laptop running the server
-            - open up a browser on the device
-            - open up the **camera's URL** that was given above
-                - TODO/FIXME: explain the websocket issue on this button
-            - click the "Connect to ROSbridge Server"
-            - if success, toggle the camera switch to the "on" position
-    2. Plug in survivor_buddy's power cord
-    3. Plug in survivor_buddy's USB cable into your laptop
+    1. Plug in survivor_buddy's USB cable into your laptop
-    4. Make sure it is being detected by running the command `ls /dev/ttyUSB*`, you should see /dev/ttyUSB0 as the output of the previous command.
+    2. Make sure it is being detected by running the command `ls /dev/ttyUSB*`, you should see /dev/ttyUSB0 as the output of the previous command.
-    5. To connect try `run/4_ros_serial`
+    3. In a terminal run `run/5_ros_serial`
-    6. To test that the microcontroller is receiving commands, run `python ./main/python/helper_scripts/sb_test_joint_positions.py`
+    4. To test that the microcontroller is receiving commands, in another terminal run `. ./.env && python ./main/python/helper_scripts/physical_test.py`
-    7. Try run the python code `python ./main/python/main.py --send_to_rviz False`
+    5. Now repeat the steps of running on rviz (4 terminals) BUT, this time when you run your python do:<br>`. ./.env && python ./main/python/main.py --send_to_rviz False`
-    8. Record a video of your gestures and survivor_buddy's reactions
+    7. Record a video of your interactions with survivor buddy